Kontinental Hockey League: Teams

-Former KHL Teams

 Players

-Though now not as restrictive in maintaining an exclusively Russian composition of players and teams, Russian teams are still not allowed to sign more than five foreign players, while non-Russian teams must have at least five players from their respective countries.
-Foreign goaltenders on Russian teams are subject to a limit regarding their total seasonal ice time.

 Prior to the inaugural season, several KHL teams signed several players from the NHL.
-A dispute between the two leagues over some of these signings was supposed to have been resolved by an agreement signed on 10 July 2008, whereby each league would honor the contracts of the other, but the signing of Alexander Radulov was made public one day after the agreement (though it was actually signed two days prior to the agreement taking effect), leading to an investigation by the International Ice Hockey Federation.
+A dispute between the two leagues over some of these signings was supposed to have been resolved by an agreement signed on 10 July 2008, whereby each league would honor the contracts of the other, but the signing of Alexander Radulov by the KHL was made public one day after the agreement (though it was actually signed two days prior to the agreement taking effect), leading to an investigation by the International Ice Hockey Federation.
 On 4 October 2010, the conflict between the leagues was settled when both signed a new agreement to honor one another's contracts.

-The league set up rules for the NHL lockout which lasted from 16 September 2012 to 12 January 2013.
-According to the special regulations, each KHL team was allowed to add up to three NHL players to its roster, with only one foreign player allowed.
-More than 40 NHL players, the majority of them Russians, played in the KHL during the lockout.
+The league also set up rules for the NHL lockout which lasted from 16 September 2012 to 12 January 2013.
+According to these regulations, each KHL team was allowed to add up to three NHL players to its roster, with only one foreign player allowed.
+40 NHL players, the majority of them Russians, played in the KHL during the lockout.

+For the 2012–13 season, the KHL board limited Russian clubs to a maximum of five foreign players on their roster and required non-Russian clubs to have at least five players from their respective countries.
+Foreign goaltenders on Russian teams also became subject to a limit regarding their total seasonal ice time.
+In response to restrictions on Russian athletes following the 2022 Russian invasion of Ukraine, the limit on foreign players for Russian clubs was initially reduced to three for the 2023–24 season, then restored to five for the 2024-25 season and onwards.

 KHL players are represented by the Kontinental Hockey League Players' Trade Union.

 After the 2022 Russian invasion of Ukraine, some non-Russian players elected to leave their teams, at the risk of forfeiting their salaries.
-The departing players included former NHL forwards Markus Granlund, Nick Shore, Geoff Platt, Kenny Agostino, Teemu Hartikainen, Philip Larsen, Sakari Manninen, Harri Sateri, Jyrki Jokipakka, Joakim Nordstrom, Lucas Wallmark, and Juho Olkinuora.
+The departing players included former NHL players Markus Granlund, Nick Shore, Geoff Platt, Kenny Agostino, Teemu Hartikainen, Philip Larsen, Sakari Manninen, Harri Säteri, Jyrki Jokipakka, Joakim Nordström, Lucas Wallmark, and Juho Olkinuora.